 In traditional pizza dough the yeast turns into carbon dioxide creating big air pockets.
 These bubbly air pockets are what we typically associate with a traditional wood fired pizza crust.

-But yeast wasn’t always added to pizza dough.
-The earliest pizzas were made with unleavened bread or a flatbread.
 Unleavened bread is bread without yeast.
 And the first pizzas that were recorded were made with flatbread and herbs.

 The first leavened bread dates to around 1000 B.C.
 The Egyptians, Romans, and Mesopotamians used yeast quite a bit.
 They made bread, beer, and wine.
+There’s always more to learn about the science of pizza dough manipulation.

 What is Yeast?